Quirky Corvallis

 Since you're on Madison Avenue, why not explore some interesting public art?
 Local favorite quirky statues are the brass dog ("Cassidy") and the whimsical "Clever Design" bronze sculpture featuring Avery the Alligator and Rembrandt the Raccoon.
 Using the Alley Art Walk map, start at 17 at the waterfront and head towards Central Park.

-As you park in the shade of a beautiful Redwood tree on your way to Southtown's farmer's market, make your way to the sidewalk.
+The bird-lover in you will enjoy this adventure.
+As you park in the shade of a beautiful Redwood tree on your way to Southtown's Farmerstand and Market, make your way to the sidewalk.
 Next to the tree, you'll come across a nest large enough for a human or two to sit in!
 To get here, take 99W to SE Alexander Ave.
 Afterward, walk down the street, cross over Crystal Lake Drive, and check out the Tuesday Market.

-Meanwhile, you can find the biggest beaver in the state (??) at the OSU campus.
+Meanwhile, you can find the biggest beaver in the state (well, in our opinion) at the OSU campus.
 Benny Beaver has been immortalized as an oversized wood sculpture, easily towering over the OSU students he cheers on!
 To check out this memorable college icon, head over to OSU's Memorial Union student center's entrance on SW Jefferson Way at SW 26th Street.

 If you're driving around checking out Corvallis' murals on NW 9th Street (between NW Hayes and NW Grant), be on the lookout for a great big, orange rocking chair!
 A good vantage point is across the street from the parking lot for the "Know Thyself: The Art of Wellbeing" mural by Erik Hoogan.